Japan

 There are more than 100 sister city and state-prefecture relationships between Australia and Japan.
 These relationships provide opportunities for educational, cultural, sporting, and economic exchanges.

-The Australian Government supports the expansion of people-to-people and institutional links through the Australia-Japan Foundation, which provides grant funding for projects aligned with Australia’s foreign policy priorities, including in science and technology, sport, arts and education programs.
+The Australian Government supports the expansion of people-to-people and institutional links through the Australia-Japan Foundation (AJF).
+Since 1976, the AJF has provided grant funding for projects aligned with Australia’s foreign policy priorities, including in science and technology, sport, arts and education programs.
 People-to-people links are also supported by several Japan-Australia societies that provide grassroots community support to the relationship.

 Most Japanese travel to Australia on short-term visits as tourists or on business.
-Japan is Australia’s tenth-largest inbound market in terms of short-term arrivals and Australia’s eleventh-largest tourism market by expenditure.
+In 2023, Japan was Australia’s 7th largest inbound market in terms of short-term arrivals and Australia’s 6th-largest tourism market by expenditure.